Working with files and directories

 Output

-Please note that when working with the command line interpreter, spaces in file and directory names can be misinterpreted as separators between arguments.
-To avoid any confusion or errors, it is recommended to refrain from using spaces in file and directory names.
-Instead, consider using periods (.), dashes (-), or underscores (_) as alternatives.
-If you come across situations where you need to reference file or directory names that contain spaces or special characters, it is advisable to enclose the name within quotation marks ("").
+Please note that when working with the command-line interpreter, spaces in file and directory names can be misinterpreted as separators between arguments.
+To avoid confusion or errors, avoid using spaces in file and directory names.
+Instead, consider using dashes (-) or underscores (_).
+If you need to reference file or directory names that contain spaces or special characters, enclose the name within quotation marks ("").
 This ensures that the interpreter correctly recognizes the entire name as a single entity.
-Following these practices will help prevent any unexpected behavior or issues when working with files and directories through the command line.
+Following these practices will help prevent unexpected behavior or issues when working with files and directories through the command line.

-Note: nano is a simple text editor commonly found in the Terminal.
-While it may not be as powerful and flexible as other text editors, it serves as a convenient option for basic editing tasks. nano is pre-installed on Unix shells, and this makes it particularly useful for editing text files on remote machines.
+You’ll see that this brings up the nano text editor in the command-line interface so you can modify the file.
+While nano may not be as powerful and flexible as other text editors, it serves as a convenient option for basic editing tasks.
+It’s pre-installed on Unix shells, and this makes it particularly useful for editing text files on remote machines.
 If you’re interested in exploring different text editors and expanding your knowledge, check out the Introduction to Development Environment workshop.

 Moving, copying, and deleting files and directories